infolinks/deployster/docs/overview.md

 resources to share state.
 Each resource type can request one or plugs from Deployster, and the deployer needs to satisfy those requirements.

+However, the most important aspect of Deployster is understanding what we call _the deployment lifecycle_ which is a bunch of fancy words to describe the different phases that Deployster walks through as it reads your manifests, discovers their state, and applies the relevant actions to them.
+However, it would be hard understand the lifecycle without first understanding the different entities that participate in it - so here are those main entities:

 ## Manifest

 The manifest represents the _desired_ state of your deployment topology.